Masterzach32/facet/.github/README_TEMPLATE.md

     // simple custom feature that manages a database table with guildIds and their prefixes install(scope, GuildStorage)

-    // this is a pre-written command dispatcher that can be found in the facet-discord4j-commands module install(scope, ChatCommands) {
+    // this is a pre-written command dispatcher that can be found in the core module install(scope, ChatCommands) {
         useDefaultHelpCommand = true